GRAPHENE9932/ImageUpscalerQt/README.md

 ## For Windows <a name="windows-build"/>

 ### Install Visual Studio
-You need visual studio in order to compile this project.
+You need Microsoft Visual Studio in order to compile this project.

 ### Install vcpkg
 Vcpkg is needed to install other packages/libraries.